DUI Charges And Prescription Medications

 Ms. Graham went to trial.
 The officer testified that he observed Ms. Graham’s vehicle traveling below the speed limit and taking evasive action in the road when the conditions were dry, clear and nothing was in the roadway requiring any type of evasive action.
 After initiating a traffic stop and approaching the vehicle, he testified, it appeared that Ms. Graham was talking on her phone and did not acknowledge him.
 Ms. Graham then “fumbled” around her wallet looking for her license and registration, but continued to speak on the phone.

 Her eyes were bloodshot, glassy, and her speech was slow and slurred.
 The officer asked Ms. Graham what, if anything, she drank that evening.
 She voluntarily answered that she did not drink alcohol but that she did take her prescribed medications of Celexa, HydroPam, and Vistaril.
 She stated the medications were prescribed for her depression and bipolar disorders.
-Ms. Graham refused the to submit to a blood draw, acknowledging there would be evidence of her medications in her blood.
+Ms. Graham refused to submit to a blood draw, acknowledging there would be evidence of her medications in her blood.

-The Commonwealth closed is case arguing that the officer's observations and Ms. Graham's failure on three field sobriety tests was insufficient evidence upon which the jury could find her guilty of violating § 3802(d)(3), operating the motor vehicle under the influence of alcohol or drugs in any combination.
+The Commonwealth closed this case arguing that the officer’s observations and Ms. Graham’s failure on three field sobriety tests was insufficient evidence upon which the jury could find her guilty of violating § 3802(d)(3), operating the motor vehicle under the influence of alcohol or drugs in any combination.

 Significantly, the Commonwealth did not present expert testimony as to the medical effect of Ms. Graham’s admitted prescriptions on an individual of her height and size.

 In sum, the Commonwealth case was made up solely of the police officer’s testimony.
 It did not present evidence of any blood or alcohol tests to demonstrate the presence of any medication or alcohol in Ms. Graham’s body.